natar-io/Papart-examples/README.md

 ## What are the branches ?

 * **master**: stable version, with latest patches.
 It is compatible with 1.1, and 1.2.
+Examples are configured for “best use”, so some are switched for SAR.
 * **1.1**: stable version for see-through augmented reality.
 Distributed with the PapARt community library.
 * **1.2**: stable version for Spatial Augmented Reality.
 Distributed with PapARt for RealityTech hardware.
 * **Delevop**, **feature-abc***, **contrib-toto** : development branches.